danielking13/CS4330-final-project/C#Language.md

 ## Properties
 #### Getters and setters…write your own or built in?
+Can be written yourself or left to be done by the compiler.
+(See below examples)

 #### Backing variables?
 Can be explicitly declared or left to be done by the compiler.
-If you need more complex logic the first example is how you should implement it.
+If you need more complex logic, the first example is how you should implement it.

 ```csharp
 public class Date